WarsInReverie/WarsInReverie.github.io/content/blog/what-is-wir/index.md

 [uhhh something something political critique and anime shit idk]

 This project is designed to be inherently contradictory.
-It'll have motifs that of childish imagination and wonder, despite its delivery through a grounded, candid lens.
+It will allude to child-like imagination and wonder, despite its candid delivery and grounded mindset.
 Its setting is wildly fantastical, yet delivered as if it were a banal reality.
-Its themes of childish imagination will mesh with those of militarism and pragmatism.
+The rich color of imagination will clash with the bleakness of its pragmatic impliment.

-This is the culmination of all the ideas I've dreamt in mindless reverie; Wild imaginations of a far-flung world where dragons streaked across the sky and magic flows free.
-A world where your all fantasies became true, and yet, nothing has changed.
+This is the culmination of all the ideas I've dreamt within mindless reverie; Wild imaginations of a far-flung world where dragons streaked across the sky and magic flows free.
+A world where your all fantasies became true.

-The flaws of the sapien mind endure.
-War, poverty, and death remain rampant.
-Any person's ideas will still clash with another's, whether by the bluntness of speech or the sincerity of blades.
+And yet, nothing ever changed.
+The flaws of people endure.
+War, poverty, and death persist.
+Any idea shall still collide with another, whether by the bluntness of speech or the sincerity of blades.
 No matter how fantastic the escapism, conflict will always be inevitable.

 These are the wars that I've had in reverie.